-We hope you will take the time to visit and help us get to know you better.
-It is not an easy thing as a newcomer to walk into a church, but we invite you to give us a try.
-We welcome our guests and visitors while still allowing them time and space to observe and the freedom to participate when ready.
+It is not always an easy thing to walk into a church as a newcomer, but we invite you to try it anyway.
+We do our best to welcome our guests and visitors while still allowing time and space for you to observe and participate when ready.

 So, what can you expect when you join us on Sunday morning?
 Here are answers to some questions we’ve heard visitors ask recently.